-- If using molds to make bars, try brushing mica powder onto the mould first, for more colour.
+- If using molds to make bars, try brushing mica powder onto the mold first, for more color.

-- For a layered candle effect, you could try dividing the batch up and using different colours in a clear container.
-Let each colour set before pouring in the next for a beautiful decoration as well as a soothing gift.
+- For a layered candle effect, you could try dividing the batch up and using different colors in a clear container.
+Let each color set before pouring in the next for a beautiful decoration as well as a soothing gift.

 - Add some vitamin E for more healthy skin benefits.

 - Mess around!
-Try different combinations and colours, just make sure you have fun with it!
+Try different combinations and colors, just make sure you have fun with it!

 Storing Lotion Bars